Stranglehold (video game)

-Stranglehold is a third-person shooter video game developed by Midway Studios – Chicago and Tiger Hill Entertainment and published by Midway Games.
-It was released in late 2007 for Microsoft Windows, PlayStation 3 and Xbox 360.
+Stranglehold is a third-person shooter video game developed by Midway Studios Chicago and Tiger Hill Entertainment and published by Midway Games.
+It was released for the Xbox 360 and Microsoft Windows in September 2007, with a PlayStation 3 release a month later.

+Stranglehold is a sequel to John Woo's action film Hard Boiled (1992) and stars Chow Yun-fat reprising his role from the film.
 It is Midway's first game to use Unreal Engine 3.
-Stranglehold is a sequel to John Woo's 1992 Hong Kong action film Hard Boiled and stars Chow Yun-fat in a reprisal of his role as hard-boiled cop Inspector "Tequila" Yuen.
-Stranglehold is the first project on which Woo and Chow have collaborated since Hard Boiled.

-A sequel to Stranglehold, entitled Gun Runner, was in the works prior to Midway's financial demise but was ultimately cancelled.
+The game received generally positive reviews from critics and sold more than 1 million units worldwide.
+A sequel called Gun Runner was in the works prior to Midway's financial demise, but was ultimately cancelled.

-Warner Bros.
-Interactive Entertainment re-released the Windows version of the game through GOG.com on November 26, 2019.
-The game sold more than 1 million units worldwide.

 Plot

-In Hong Kong, three Triad crime syndicates fight for territory: Dragon Claw, the Imperial 9s (I9s) based in Tai O, and Golden Kane.
-After a police officer goes missing, the Hong Kong Police Force receive a ransom call.
-Disobeying orders from police chief Lee, Inspector Tequila Yuen heads to a Kowloon market alone to save the officer, but finds evidence that he is dead.
+Three triad groups fight for territory in Hong Kong: Dragon Claw, the Imperial 9s (I9s) based in Tai O, and Golden Kane.
+After a police officer goes missing, the Hong Kong Police Force receives a ransom call.
+Disobeying orders from police chief Lee, inspector Tequila Yuen heads to a Kowloon market alone to save the officer, but finds evidence that the officer is dead.
 Tequila's search leads him to a teahouse, where he unintentionally interrupts a business deal between Golden Kane and I9 members.
-Following a tip that the I9s killed the officer, and that the gang is working under Dragon Claw, Tequila heads to Tai O to investigate further.
+Following a tip that the I9s killed the officer and that the gang is working under Dragon Claw, Tequila heads to Tai O to investigate further.

-In Tai O, Tequila tracks down Dragon Claw leader Jimmy Wong.
-Wong and Tequila have a complicated history: the inspector dated Wong's daughter Billie, and the couple had a child named Teko.
-At Wong's side are his henchmen: Dapang, and Jerry Ying, an undercover officer and Tequila's former partner.
-Wong reveals that the policeman's death is part of a larger plot by Golden Kane to gain more control of Hong Kong.
-The triad gang pinned the officer's death on the I9s to divert police attention.
-Additionally, they partnered with the Zakarovs, a Russian mafia from Chicago, to kidnap and hold Billie and Teko ransom in exchange for part of Wong's territory.
-When Golden Kane attacks Dragon Claw's Tai O base, Tequila promises Wong that he will find his family, and helps the crime boss escape.
+Tequila tracks down Dragon Claw leader Jimmy Wong, with whom he has a complicated history; he previously dated Jimmy's daughter Billie, and the two have a daughter together named Teko.
+At Jimmy's side are his henchmen Dapang and Jerry, the latter being an undercover officer who was once Tequila's police partner.
+Jimmy reveals that the murdered policeman's death is part of a larger plot by Golden Kane to gain more control of Hong Kong, and that the Golden Kane pinned his death on the I9s to divert police attention.
+They also partnered with the Zakarovs, a Chicago-based Ukrainian mafia family, to kidnap and hold Billie and Teko ransom in exchange for part of Jimmy's territory.
+When Golden Kane members attack Dragon Claw's Tai O base, Tequila promises Jimmy that he will find his family and helps Jimmy escape.

 Tequila eavesdrops on Golden Kane leader Yung Gi's conversation with Damon and Vladimir Zakarov.
-Impressed by the Zakarovs' philanthropy and social standing, Yung heads to Chicago to see how the Russians run their organization, as well as to facilitate ransom negotiations.
+Impressed by the Zakarovs' philanthropy and social standing, Yung heads to Chicago to see how the Ukrainians run their organization and to facilitate ransom negotiations.
 Tequila and Jerry travel to the Zakarovs' penthouse in Chicago, splitting up to cover different floors, but are spotted by Vladimir.
-Tequila works his way to the top floor, and after a fight with Vladimir, causes the Russian to blow himself up with his own rocket launcher.
+Tequila works his way to the top floor; after a fight with Vladimir, he causes Vladimir to blow himself up with his own rocket launcher.
 He then tends to a wounded Jerry.